 1. Believe that price and quality are relative

 Ever wondered how consumers’ enjoyment of wine is influenced by its cost?
 Researchers conducted a study and found that the wine the subjects were told was more expensive tasted better than the cheaper one – but it was the exact same wine.

 Our enjoyment of pricier products is related to our perception of risk.
 If we spend more on a bottle of wine, we see it as less risky because we associate higher prices with quality.

 Generally speaking, an expensive, high-quality wine should be more ‘complex‘ due to prolonged oak or lees ageing, and it takes significant investment in technology to find the perfect soil quality, vineyard orientation, or climate.

 But not all great wines come with a hefty price tag.
 You may presume that a £10 bottle won’t satisfy your party guests but, choose it carefully, and it may just knock your socks off.
 For example, the well-regarded Cremant de Bourgogne is made in a similar way to Champagne – but without the expense.

-Some wines you could also buy cheaply and allow them to mature into a real treasure.
+Some wines you could also buy cheaply and allow them to mature in your wine room or cellar into a real treasure.
 Sémillon, when left to age, can develop real character including a unique smoky and mineral-like aroma.